WillongWANG/Awesome-LLM-NLP-projects-updating-/Local-KB-QA-with-RAG/README.md

      top_p=0.9)
 ```

-2. DeepSeek
+2.DeepSeek

 To balance time and cost, I also used the DeepSeek API.
 According to the official website, the deepseek-chat model has been fully upgraded to DeepSeek-V3.

 ```
 from langchain_deepseek import ChatDeepSeek